TDaP - Adacel

 Adolescents 11 through 18 years of age should get one booster dose of Tdap.

-Adults 19 through 64 years of age should substitute Tdap for one booster
+Adults age 19 and up should substitute Tdap for one booster

 Healthcare workers who have direct contact patient contact in hospitals or clinics should get a dose of Tdap.